-The aim of this course is to provide an overview of the theory of optimal transportation, one of the most active research directions in analysis, partial differential equations, geometry, and probability.
+The aim of this course is to provide an overview of the theory of optimal transportation, one of the most active research directions in analysis, partial differential equations, geometry, and probability, now even in machine learning.
 This theory is based on the following variational problem, first initiated by Monge in 19's century: What is the most efficient way of moving a mass distribution to another, while one needs to pay cost for the transportation?
 (For example, consider the problem of matching water resources to residential areas.)
 This simple looking problem is a starting point of a lot of mathematical developments in optimization, geometry, nonlinear partial differential equations, probability, with applications to many other disciplines including economics, computer science, biology, and meteorology.
 In this course, a focus will be on its connections to the theory of partial differential equations and geometric/functional inequalities.
-If time permits, the course will cover a few recent progress in the field, where the choice of topics will be discussed as the course goes along.
+If time permits, the course will cover a few recent progress in the field.

 - Basic existence/uniqueness and characterization of optimal transportation: Kantorovich duality.
 Cyclical monotonicity.
+Geometry of optimal transportation

+- Brenier's polar factorization theorem

+- A PDE aspect of the theory: Monge-Ampère equations

+- Dynamic formulation of optimal transport

-Geometry of optimal transportation - Brenier's polar factorization theorem - A PDE aspect of the theory: Monge-Ampère equations - Geometry on the space of probability measures: displacement convexity - Geometric/functional inequalities - Evolution equations as gradient flows
+- Geometry on the space of probability measures: displacement convexity

+- Geometric/functional inequalities

+- Evolution equations as gradient flows

-List of Further Topics
+List of Further Possible Topics

-- Multi-marginal optimal transport and Wasserstein barycenters. - Optimal martingale transport. - Regularity of optimal transportation. - Constrained optimal transport and BV estimates. - $L^1$ optimal transport and the needle decomposition. - Optimal transport and geometry: Ricci curvature and Ricci flow. - Applications to image processing, data analysis, and machine learning. - Applications to meteorology: semi-geostropic equations - Applications to economics.
+- Entropic regularization of optimal transport - Multi-marginal optimal transport and Wasserstein barycenters - Optimal martingale transport - Optimal Brownian martingale and optimal stopping times - Regularity of optimal transportation - L^1 optimal transport and the needle decomposition. - Optimal transport and geometry: Ricci curvature and Ricci flow.